 The program aims to create a link between the school day and our afterschool program.
 The structure of the program may consist of homework completion, academic enrichment, daily reading or remediation.
 Our goal is to bridge the school day, after-school and support at home to benefit the child’s academic progress.

 Dublin Latchkey has annual events across the district and locally at each building.
-Each year students compete in our art contest and the Latchkey Olympics/Minute to win it.
-Locally, many buildings hold events to celebrate cultural programs such as Chinese New Year’s, historical plays and world holiday celebrations and traditions.
+Each year students compete in our art contest and the Latchkey Olympics/Minute to Win It.
+Locally, many buildings hold events to celebrate cultural programs such as Chinese New Year, historical plays, and world holiday celebrations and traditions.

 Each year new guest speakers are brought to our site for the edification of our students.
 Past topics have been occupations (such as the FBI, firefighters and dentistry), educational resources (such as Metro Parks, Nature, nutrition and the Columbus Zoo) and educational programs (such as Zumba, baton twirling and Sparks Jump rope Team).